krestfield/docs/certdog/errors v solutions.md

 <u>Solution</u>

 A service account should be used as a credential when accessing the Microsoft CA. The credential will normally be configured with the *Deny logon locally* and the *Logon as a service* user right assignments.
-If *Deny logon locally* is set but *Logon as a service* is not, this error will occur
+If either *Deny logon locally* or *Logon as a service* are not set, this error will occur

 You may run ``rsop.msc`` to obtain the local policy settings and check the assignments for the group that the user is a member of

 Arrange for the correct permissions and assignments to be added to the user.
 See [here](https://krestfield.github.io/docs/certdog/configure_logon_as_a_service.html) for information on how to configure the account correctly

+You may also try running the ADCS Agent service under this account and setting the credential in the Microsoft Certificate Issuer to be *No Credential (use local agent account)*.
+See [here](adcsdriver.html) for more details